Volunteer

 (on MCI-Shirley grounds)

-Coordinator Patrick Parker-Roach is responsible for the scheduling and volunteer staffing of all workshops.
+The coordinator is responsible for the scheduling and volunteer staffing of all workshops.
 AVP provides 12 workshops per year.
-This facility does not allow outside participants and is dependent on experienced facilitators trained at other facilities.
+This facility requires a Department of Corrections orientation before participating.
 There are two distinct prison populations at SBCC.
 Currently, AVP workshops are being offered on the North side only.

 There are several other prison and community possibilities - the two women's facilities (MCI-Framingham and South Middlesex Correctional Center), MCI-Gardner, and churches and community centers in Boston.
 If you have any interest in providing this powerful intervention project in any of these settings, please come train in one of our established programs.